nnamon/ctf101-systems-2015/lessonplan.md

 * Agenda
 * Introduction to NUS Greyhats
+    * /usr/bin/whoami
 * Introduction to CTFs
+    * What is a CTF?
+    * Styles of CTFs
+    * CTF 101
 * Introduction to the Pico Platform
+    * Accessing the CTF101 Scoreboard
 * Introduction to Software Exploitation
     * Scripting Languages
         * Source code auditing
         * Classes of Vulnerabilities
-    * Contrast with ELF and EXEs
+    * Contrast between Scripts and Binaries
 * Representation of Code as Data
 * x86-64 Primer